-As work-related anxiety increases and the World Health Organization declares stress the epidemic of the 21st century, it’s no wonder we yearn for some superpower to survive.
+As work-related anxiety increases and the World Health Organization declares stress the epidemic of the 21st century, it’s no wonder you yearn for a coping superpower to survive.

-And resiliency seems like the strength we seek in our rapidly changing, high-tech culture.
+And resiliency fits the bill in our rapidly changing, high-tech culture.

 Even the American Psychology Association defines resilience as some super-human trait, being able to “…. ‘bounce back’ from difficult experiences.”
 Rebounding like a ball, immediately rising back up again.